david-xhk/binary_tree/README.rst

  About
 *******

-:mod:`binary_tree` provides a :class:`~binary_tree.Node` object and some useful tools for a binary tree data structure.
+binary_tree provides a :class:`~binary_tree.Node` object and :mod:`~binary_tree.tree`, a module containing some useful tools for a binary tree data structure.

 ==============
  Installation